AntonioRoldan/Deep-learning-nd/README.md

 ![lstm](https://user-images.githubusercontent.com/22200326/28600459-601ffbcc-71b2-11e7-8b97-2a5ecfe42a3d.jpg)

-It will pass the information as long as it is relevant, using an attention layer that filters out the words whose probability to appear is lowest, in order to keep track of context, here's a sequence to sequence model.
+It will pass the information as long as it is relevant, using an attention layer that filters out the words whose probability to appear is lowest, in order to keep track of context.
 The generated scripts are still non-sensical, with some days of training and more data it would have given more impressive results, the adjustment of the hyperparameters was enough for the model to offer a smooth drop in the loss function, and RNN's usually run better with three layers but any more than that will result in a plateu effect according to Ian Goodfellow's papers.
 CNN's on the contrary give room for as many layers as are necessary.

 # 4. Language translation